bdunko/Charon-s-Obol/notes/Obol/Data/Refactors.md

 	- [ ] Updated Godot engine version - should improve web performance.
 	- [ ] Run the profiler for a run and look for any obvious fixes.

+- [ ] Particle GLobal
+	- [ ] Create autoload singleton Particles
+	- [ ] Move the partcile scenes from inside coin to here.
+	- [ ] Allow requesting a oneshot particle given a texture for it.
+		- [ ] then requester is in charge of adding it to scene at correct point